Vesku2000/Vesku2000/README.md

 Web developer student
 ---------------------

 Second year student in VAMK.
-I'm looking trainee positions in Turku.
+I'm looking trainee positions in Turku or Vaasa.
 I'm open to collab and do projects together.

 *   🌍  I'm living in Finland